How to Optimize Physical Performance by Sleeping

 Sleep – The Best Performance Enhancing Drug There Is

-In one study, a team of basketball players was monitored while tracking the amount of sleep they were getting.
-At first, they were advised to sleep normally for 2-4 weeks, and after that, their performance was measured.
-Instead of restricting their rest for the following weeks, the next 5-7 weeks, they were advised to sleep as much as possible.
-When measuring the physical performance after the 5-7 weeks period, the results were astonishing.
-Even though the athletes were sleeping “the proper” amount, having a few hours more sleep each night had a massive bonus: the hit rate of free throws increased by 9%, and hit rate on 3-pointers increased by 9.2%.
-Usually, the same results are achieved with years of practice or by using prohibited substances.
+It's not only the athletes suffering from sleep deprivation that can profit from extra sleep.
+Even those who feel they are getting enough rest can use extra sleep to boost their performance to the next level.
+In one study, a team of basketball players was observed while tracking the amount of sleep they were getting.
+At first, the researchers advised them to sleep as they normally would for 2-4 weeks.
+After that, their performance was measured for the first time.
+In similar previous studies, the resting time of the athletes had then been restricted, and their performance had been measured again after a few weeks of sleep deprivation.
+However, in this study, the researchers told the athletes to sleep as much as they could during the following 5-7 weeks.
+The results were astonishing.
+Even though the athletes were already getting "enough" sleep, clocking a few hours more each night provided a massive boost to their performance and capabilities.
+Their sprinting times in a 282 feet sprint improved by 0.7 seconds, the hit rate of free throws increased by 9%, and the hit rate on 3-pointers increased by 9.2%.
+Usually, this level of improvement in the results can only be achieved with years of practice or by using prohibited substances.